 "John himself pointed to the man."

-"Hah!"
+"Why?"
 Simon said.
-"That's a first.
-Did he have cold feet?"
+"Did he have cold feet?"

 "Jesus," Andrew said.